wn/duuetblast/README.md

     - A random bubble will spawn every 10 seconds
     - Chainsaw is in game to prevent you from randomly spamming
     - This is a cooperative game.
 For multiplayer, you should work with your team to fire less bubbles to clear as many bubbles as possible.
     - When game has ended, bubbles will freeze in the background.
-THIS IS A FEATURE. players can see the last instance of when they end the game. :)
+THIS IS A FEATURE.
+Players can see the last instance of when they end the game. :)

 ### Problem 1: Cannon Direction